 Setting s preferred domain is not an optional choice for webmasters since it has an impact on following thins:

 - Search engine ranking

 - Site Indexing

-The URLs showing in the Google search results will follow your preferred domain setting in Google Webmaster Tools.
+The URLs showing in the Google search results will follow your preferred domain setting in Google Search Console.
 If you are intended to use any sub-domains like blog.webnots.com then it is recommended to use the www version for your main domain.
 If you don’t set any preferred domain Google will decide what version is to be shown in the searches.

 As mentioned above Google will index http://www.yoursite.com and http://yoursite.com as a two different sites.
-If you see no data for your site in Google Webmaster Tools the possibility is that the other version of your site is indexed by Google.
-Hence you need to add both www and a non-www version of your site in order to ensure which version is indexed by Google.
+If you see no data for your site in Google Search Console, the possibility is that the other version of your site is indexed by Google.
+Hence you need to add both www and a non-www versions of your site and view the available reports in your account.

 Note: Ensure the Sitemap you are submitting should be for the preferred domain version you set in the Webmaster Tools.
 Otherwise you may see error in processing your Sitemap.